 Approving chunks is what allows you complete control over your transcriptions.
 Once you have reviewed the chunk and you are satisfied just click the checkmark to approve it.

-If you are not satisfied with the transcription, you can either edit it or just reject it.
-If you reject it, it goes back into the pool of chunks and someone else can claim it and transcribe it.
+If you are not satisfied with the transcription, you can either edit or reject it.
+If rejected, it goes back into the pool of chunks and someone else can claim and transcribe it.